nsrau/azure-docs.it-it/articles/storsimple/storsimple-troubleshoot-deployment.md

      DATA0                Intel(R) 82574L Gigabit Network Conn...
 15       Up

-**Esempio di output – controller 1**
+**Sample output – controller 1**

-Di seguito viene riportato l'output dal controller 1 (il controller attivo).
-Solo l'interfaccia di rete DATI 0 nel dispositivo è configurata e funzionante.
+The following is the output from controller 1 (the active controller).
+Only the DATA 0 network interface on the device is configured and working.

      Controller1>Get-NetAdapter
      Name                 InterfaceDescription                        ifIndex  Status